ajkhattak/ats-intermediate-ngee/README.md

 Note:
-Subgrid flow model will alwats use 3-component seb
+Subgrid flow model will alwats use 3-component SEB

 Notation:
 _A : Manning's coefficient = 100